44.7M+ Lifetime Words: The Mathematics of Prolific Writing

 The Bigger Picture

-The 68 published books represent only 4.4% of the 1,537 books in the archive.
+The growing public catalog represents one visible layer of the 1,537-book archive.
 The rest — written between 2007 and the present — form the practice base that made this output possible.

 Full statistics at /statistics.
 The Living Bibliography at /bibliography.